-In many ways, we can think of hyperbole as the art of exaggeration.
-While the sum total of the words used is not meant to be taken in the literal sense, hyperbole is used to grasp beyond the every day to express an intensity that is larger than life.
+We can think of hyperbole as the art of exaggeration in many ways.
+While the sum total of the words used is not meant to be taken in the literal sense, hyperbole is used to grasp beyond every day to express an intensity that is larger than life.

-When hyperbole is used in speech or writing, the listener or reader is aware that the meaning is not literally intended.
+When hyperbole is used in speech or writing, the listener or reader knows the meaning is not literally intended.

 We can find numerous examples of hyperbole in literature in our everyday speech.
 For example:

 ● “My mum’s going to kill me when she finds out.”